 But Butler weathered the storm, leaning on its bench to respond.
 The Bulldogs managed a quick 16-1 run with 14 of those points coming from the bench.
-All told, Butler’s bench accounted for 21 points in the opening frame and DePaul’s lead had shrunk to 2 by halftime.
+All told, Butler’s bench accounted for 21 points in the opening frame and DePaul’s lead had shrunk to two by halftime.

-In the second half, Blue Demons senior guard Billy Garrett shook off a quiet first half in which he recorded just one point and lost 3 turnovers.
+In the second half, Blue Demons senior guard Billy Garrett Jr. shook off a quiet first half in which he recorded just one point and lost three turnovers.
 He hit a pair of triples and a mid-range jumper early in the second, helping the DePaul find some breathing room after Butler’s late first-half push.

 But DePaul’s offense ground to a halt and stalled for almost the entire final quarter of regulation.
-Butler took a 1-point lead with just over two minutes to play when senior guard Avery Woodson canned a 3-pointer.
+Butler took a one-point lead with just over two minutes to play when senior guard Avery Woodson canned a 3-pointer.
 After Garrett made 1-of-2 on a trip to the free throw line, the game stood locked at 58 going into regulation’s final moments.

 The final ticks played out almost comically.
-Butler got to the foul line twice, but whiffed on 3 of 4 freebies, and Cain had a chance to likely give his team the win when he was fouled a couple seconds left.
+Butler got to the foul line twice, but whiffed on 3-of-4 freebies, and Cain had a chance to likely give his team the win when he was fouled a couple seconds left.
 But he too missed a free throw, knotting the game at 59-59 and sending it to overtime.